 An increase in vehicular traffic will be expected during construction phase of the proposed project due to the movement of construction equipment; the delivery of construction materials by haulers and trucks; and the additional commuters-the construction workforce during rush hours in the morning and the afternoon.
-The entry and exit of the construction equipment and vehicles into and out of the project site will increase the volume of vehicles passing the access roads.
+The entry and exit of the construction equipment and delivery of raw materials such as fuel, lubrications and cooling fluids into and out of the project site will increase the volume of vehicles passing the access roads.